emqx/emqx-docs/en_US/getting-started/log.md

 Primary Log Level is equivalent to the main switch of a tap water pipe system.
 Once closed, no water flow will pass through each branch pipe.
 This mechanism ensures the high-performance operation of the logging system.

-## Modify log level at runtime
+## Change log level at runtime

-You can use EMQX Broker's command line tool `emqx_ctl` to modify the emqx log level at runtime:
+You can use EMQX Broker's command line tool `emqx_ctl` to change the emqx log level at runtime:

-### Modify the global log level:
+### Change the global log level:

 For example, set the level of primary log level and all log handlers to debug: